deepomicslab/LocalHGT/README.md

 Note:
 - It is recommended to detect HGT breakpoints for each sample and store the results in a common output folder.
 Subsequently, when detecting complete HGT events, specify the output folder using the `-b` parameter.
 This approach allows LocalHGT to consider all the samples collectively, resulting in more reliable results for complete HGT events.

-## Output interpretion
+## Output interpretation

 ###  HGT breakpoints
-The HGT breakpoints is saved in the `*acc.csv` file.
+The HGT breakpoints are saved in the `*acc.csv` file.
 Here is an example:
 ```
 # the number of reads in the sample is: 41723899; Insert size is 681.
 from_ref,from_pos,from_side,from_strand,to_ref,to_pos,to_side,to_strand,if_reverse,read_seq,ref_seq,similarity,from_split_reads,to_split_reads,cross_split_reads,pair_end